DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-parent-or-carer.md

 ---
-title: "If you're a parent or carer"
+title: "Support training to teach if you're a parent or carer"
-heading: "If you're a parent or carer"
+heading: "Support training to teach if you're a parent or carer"
 description: |-
   Find out about the extra grants and schemes you could be eligible for if you have children or other caring responsibilities.
 related_content: